cogfin/jfconfig/README.md

 object enables a section of the imported config to be loaded. the value is a dot separated path to the config to import. unless target is specified, the config will be imported to the root of the configuration

-TODO e.g.
+See target below for an examples using object

 ##### target (optional)

 target enables imported config to be relocated to somewhere other than the root of the importing configuration

-TODO e.g.
+### TODO - object/target example

 #### Multiple imports

-Multiple files can be imported by providing a sequence as the value for the import key.
+Multiple files can be imported by providing a sequence as the value for the import key

-Simple required imports and the map form can both be used
+Simple string imports and the advanced map form can both be used

 ###### multiple-imports.yml
 ```yaml